CiscoCloud/distributive/README.md

 Nagios
 ------

 Nagios is an end-to-end monitoring, security, and notification framework.
-It is designed around the central control server approach to monitoring.
-Nagios provides many other services not included in Distributive, but may not be suitable for some projects due to its size, complexity, and centralized architecture.
+It provides many services not included in Distributive, and solves a very different problem.
 Distributive is simple, lightweight, and easy to configure, and doesn't provide its own scheduling, dashboard, etc. It is designed to be used within frameworks such as Sensu and Consul.
+Luckily, Distributive can easily be used with Consul to provide data to Nagios, for a sweet combination.

 Contributing and Getting Help
 =============================